nbro/FinancialNewsSearchEngine/README.md

 Once you have those 3 programs, you should replace the files that you find in [`configuration/`](configuration) for each of the programs above with their corresponding original version.
 If you don't do this, "you will probably not be able to run anything"...
 Note that I've left the structure of the folders the same as the original, but I kept only the required folders and files.

 ## Commands

+Please, do the following, first of all:

+Update your `/etc/hosts` file with:

+    ##
+    # Host Database
+    #
+    # localhost is used to configure the loopback interface
+    # when the system is booting.
+Do not change this entry.
+    ##
+    127.0.0.1       localhost.localdomain localhost LMC-032857
+    ::1             ip6-localhost ip6-loopback
+    fe80::1%lo0     ip6-localhost ip6-loopback

+and export the home folder of your JavaVM.
+Check the first tutorial above, if you have any problems in doing one of these.

 ### Nutch, HBase and Solr